 Despite this fondness, I spent a long time taking about as long to play RPG Maker games as it took me to make them, AKA about one every five years.
-To rectify that, I've been making a point to play more of them more often, and my life as both a video game fan and a game developer has definitely been much richer for it.
+To rectify that, I've been making a point to play more of them more often.
+This page is to catalogue the RPG Maker* games I've played (or watched someone else play), as well as my thoughts on them!

 When I played Yume Nikki, I immediately understood why everyone adores this game.
 There's something so eerie and evocative about this game that immediately drew me in.
 I love the use of parallax backgrounds to create such surreal, dreamlike environments.
 I really felt a sense of success every time I was able to find an effect, too.